 Noted physicist teams with anthropologist to create ancient linguistic tree

-PhysOrg.com -- With the thousands of languages in the world today, it’s hard to imagine just one of them…
+PhysOrg.com -- With the thousands of languages in the world today, its hard to imagine just one of them…

 PHYS.ORG